- Sharing ministry plans have seen rapid growth in membership.

 - Patients can see any provider, but there’s no guarantee they’ll find a provider willing to accept their sharing ministry coverage.

 As health insurance premiums rise, so does the popularity of cheaper alternatives to covering medical expenses.
 That’s one reason why healthcare sharing ministries – which can average less than half the cost of traditional insurance plans – have seen a major membership surge in the past few years.

 Healthcare sharing ministries are faith-based non-profit organizations that pool members’ money to share medical expenses.
 As long as the ministry has been in existence since December 31, 1999, participation exempts members from the Affordable Care Act’s individual mandate to have health insurance (that’s no longer an issue after the end of 2018, as the federal individual mandate penalty won’t apply in 2019 or future years).

 These organizations generally require members to make a promise to adhere to certain biblical values and to participate regularly in worship or prayers.
 As a result, some health conditions don’t comport, leaving members to pay out-of-pocket for illnesses stemming from the use of tobacco, alcohol, and drug addiction, for example.
 They typically don’t pay for mental health services, out-of-wedlock pregnancies, contraceptives or abortion either.

 Since the Affordable Care Act became law, membership for healthcare sharing ministries has grown at a rapid rate.
-The Alliance of Health Care Sharing Ministries reports that there are nearly a million people covered under health care sharing ministries as of 2018, which is more than four times as many as were covered prior to implementation of the ACA.
+The Commonwealth Fund reports that there were an estimated one million people enrolled in health care sharing ministry plans as of 2018, up from about 200,000 as of 2010 (the year the ACA was implemented).
 More than 100 health care sharing ministries are in operation in the US, although nearly all of them are affiliated with small Mennonite churches; most health care sharing ministry members are enrolled in coverage offered by Samaritan Ministries, Medi-Share, Christian Healthcare Ministries, and Liberty Healthshare.